benc-uk/smilr/README.md

 # Repository Structure
-This repo contains multiple discreet but loosely dependant code bases.
-The top levels of the project repository directory tree are laid out as follows
+This is a [monorepo](https://en.wikipedia.org/wiki/Monorepo) so contains multiple discreet but loosely dependant projects.
+The top levels of the repository directory tree are laid out as follows
 ```
 /
 ├── archive            Older and experimental code archive